rapideditor/imagery-index/README.md

 * Under `sources/` there are `.json` files to describe the imagery sources
 * Under `features/` there are custom `.geojson` files

+👉 See [CONTRIBUTING.md](CONTRIBUTING.md) for full details about how to add an imagery source to this index.

 ### Distributed Files